quesog/qmk_firmware_old/docs/feature_oled_driver.md

 uint8_t oled_max_lines(void);
 ```

-!> Scrolling and rotation are unsupported on the SH1106.
+!> Scrolling and rotation are unsupported on the SH1106 and SH1107.

 !> Scrolling does not work properly on the SSD1306 if the display width is smaller than 128.